Create a

 One of the most prominent barriers to quality performance management is insufficient data for more accurate assessments.
 Many managers now oversee 8-12 direct reports who may be working with other managers (on projects, as internal clients, or in other locations) or are working remotely.
 In these cases, the line of sight between a worker’s efforts and outputs and his/her direct supervisor may be minimal.
 The need for additional insights into individual performance is often substantial, requiring extra legwork and repeated requests for structured feedback.

 Technology can support this with the use of data pulled from collaborative work platforms, brief (e.g., 3-4 question) pulse surveys from a project or onsite manager (and co-workers), peer and manager “thank-you’s” or “kudos” from (internal or customer) recognition platforms, organizational network analysis (ONA), and productivity and remote work tracking systems.
-The fact that 67% of employees state that their evaluations are based solely on their manager’s observations informs the observation that a lack of comprehensive data is most likely compromising PM accuracy.
+The fact that 67% of employees state that their evaluations are based solely on their manager’s observations suggests that a lack of comprehensive data is most likely compromising PM accuracy.

 5. Review and update goals regularly